The weCB Fund’s most frequently asked questions

 -

-The payment schedule for Round 2 will be confirmed later this year.
+The payment schedule for Round 2 will be confirmed this summer.

 -